SURGroup/UQpy/docs/source/utilities_doc.rst

 Utilities
 ===========

-A module that contains miscalleneous methods used in various modules of ``UQpy``.
+A module that contains miscalleneous methods used in various modules of :py:mod:`UQpy`.

-.. automodule:: UQpy.utilities
+.. automodule:: UQpy.utilities.Utilities
 	:members: